-Discover the Final Resting Place for the Egyptian Pharaohs
+3. Discover the Final Resting Place for the Egyptian Pharaohs

-Within the heart of a mountain in Luxor lies a portal to the heavens to more than 63 tombs some of which are 20 tombs of Kings and Queens from the 16th to the 11th century BC during Egypt new kingdom.
-The valley is on the west bank on the Nile and consists of tombs and chambers to the royal family and many nobles filled with incredible treasures and the most beautiful ancient artwork.
-The first pharaoh ever buried there is Tutmosis I then came to the full dynasty of Ramsess, Hatshepsut, Amenhotep, and The Boy-King Tutankhamun.
-The valley became one of the world heritage sites in 1979.
+Within the heart of a mountain in Luxor exists a portal to the heavens leading to more than 63 tombs some of which are 20 tombs of Kings and Queens from the 16th to the 11th century BC during Egypt new kingdom.
+Valley of the Kings is on the west bank of the Nile and consists of tombs and chambers to the royal family and many nobles filled with incredible treasures and the most beautiful ancient artwork.
+The first pharaoh ever buried there is Tutmosis I then came to the full dynasty of Ramsess, Hatshepsut, Amenhotep, and the Boy-King Tutankhamun.
+The valley became one of the world heritage sites of the UNESCO in 1979.

 Luxor temple is like a lunar flower illuminating heavenly rays from the moon that showcases the artistic spirit of ancient times.
-It was created in the 1400 BCE during the reign of Pharaoh Amenhotep III under the name “Ipetresyet” which means “the southern sanctuary”.
+It was created in the 1400 BCE during the reign of Pharaoh Amenhotep III under the name “Ipetresyet” which means “The Southern Sanctuary”.
 It was mainly dedicated to the God Amun of the Theban Triad who represents the concept of rejuvenation of kingship.
 The temple has the most magnificent extensive decorations & constructions that can be best explored at night under the starry clouds of Luxor.

-Enjoy Dinner Cruise on the Nile View
+5. Enjoy Dinner Cruise at Night on the Nile

-Visiting the Coptic Attractions of Old Cairo
+6. Visiting the Coptic Attractions of Old Cairo

-Hurghada and It’s Amazing Beaches
+7. Hurghada and It’s Amazing Beaches

 On the coastal lines of the Red sea Riviera exists a watery paradise in a dimension of its own along the red sea coast stretching 60 km along the seashore.
-At the end of the year at Christmas time the city is dominated by a tropical climate and a smile from above at Christmas times.
-It is filled with various water sports activities like windsurfing, kitesurfing, parasailing, scuba diving and snorkeling where you can explore the underwater harmonious ecosystem filled with the finest coral reefs, rare colorful fish which explains why Hurghada is the ideal destination for the ultimate snorkeling or diving experience.
-In the belly of the Bedouin desert lies an adventure filled with music, food, and entertainment from a different kind which can be explored by camel ride, quad-biking, and Beach Baggy under the holy skies of the eastern desert.
+At the end of the year during Christmas time, the city is dominated by a tropical climate and a smile from above at Christmas times.
+It is filled with various water sports activities like windsurfing, kitesurfing, parasailing, scuba diving and snorkeling where you can explore the underwater harmonious ecosystem filled with the finest coral reefs, rare colorful fish which showcases why Hurghada is the ideal destination for the ultimate snorkeling or diving experience.
+In the belly of the Bedouin desert lies an adventure filled with music, food, and entertainment of a different kind which can be explored by camel ride, quad-biking, and Beach Baggy under the holy skies of the eastern desert.

 History of Christmas

 In 1870, the Americans admired the custom and used Christmas trees decorated with candles, bells, lights, wreaths, ornaments, and angels.
 The best common tradition of Christians’ celebrations is to use music for singing and dancing as a blissful expression of their unlimited cheer.
 Christmas carols were another use of music at Christmas; in the 13th century, the priests in Germany and Italy developed the tradition of Christmas songs which were derived from folk songs, and since then they became extended to be sung in the churches during festivals.
-Most Christians in the world follow the custom of Christmas cards, a unique tradition used for exchanging greetings and congratulations among families and relatives wishing “Merry Christmas” and some sects of European Christians also prefer to use commemorative stamps as to post these Christmas cards.
+Most Christians in the world follow the custom of Christmas cards, a unique tradition used for exchanging greetings and congratulations among families and relatives wishing “Merry Christmas” and some sections of European Christians also prefer to use commemorative stamps to post these Christmas cards.
 Furthermore, Christmas meals still remain the most common appearance of Christmas which includes many various kinds of foods; fish, meat, chicken, vegetables, as well as special desserts.

 Book You Christmas Holiday in Egypt Now